jimypage0211/Capstone/README.md

 - getAllRestaurants: This view finds all the restaurants and returns them to the page via JSON
 - cancel: This view is for canceling the reservation
 - archive: This view is for unarchiving a past reservation
-- login, logout, and register: User authentiication
+- login, logout, and register: User authentication

 ## Installation and Running
 This project doesn't need any additional dependencies.